What is a Commercial Energy Audit?

 How to Reduce Your Operation Expenses, Increase Your Profit

-During the period of uncertainty, it is essential to optimise the operating expenses.
+During the period of uncertainty, it is essential to optimize the operating expenses.
 One difference between companies that weather these difficult times and those which do not survive, will be that the survivors will have reduced their unnecessary expenditures before it is too late.

 Unnecessary costs include costs for energy which isn’t necessary to use.
 In the past many companies have just considered utilities as “a cost of doing business.”
 By running an inefficient building, you are overpaying your utility for energy.
 It just not practical.